Fire engulfs terrace house near Little India

 SINGAPORE: A "massive" fire broke out at a terrace house near Little India on Friday (Jul 6) night.

-The Singapore Civil Defence Force made a Facebook post at 10pm, saying that they were alerted to a "residential fire incident at 82 Sing Avenue involving a private landed house".
+The Singapore Civil Defence Force said that they responded to a fire incident involving a terrace house at at 82 Sing Avenue at about 8.55pm.

-"Upon SCDF’s arrival, the house was fully engulfed in flames.
-SCDF resources are currently conducting firefighting operations," they said.
+"Upon SCDF’s arrival, the raging fire had engulfed the entire house.
+SCDF firefighters braved the heat to surround the fire and prevented it from spreading to adjacent residences," they said in a Facebook post.

-In a subsequent update 17 minutes later, SCDF said that firefighting operations were still "in progress".
+SCDF added that the occupants of the house had self-evacuated prior to SCDF's arrival.

 A video, sent to Channel NewsAsia by reader Eric Ong, showed flames engulfing a unit while firefighters battled the fire.